ɡʊdˈwɪl/ – goodwill

 - Site goodwill.
 The goodwill attached to the location.
 Site goodwill may exist if the premises are in a favourable location and or because customers have been going to that same location over several years.
 The site goodwill cannot be transferred to another property.
 Site goodwill is commonly attached to the property value – avoid double counting!

 - Name goodwill.
 This relates to the name or reputation attached to a business.
 The name which attracts customers.

-Lonergan considers the following business qualities and characteristics as goodwill: the quality of the management team, know how, marketing & management expertise, distribution network, economies of scale, technical skills, location qualities, carry-over of any advertising affect, and synergies related to the combination of the purchased business and the existing business and consumer loyalty.5
+Wayne Lonergan considers the following business qualities and characteristics as goodwill: the quality of the management team, know-how, marketing & management expertise, distribution network, economies of scale, technical skills, location qualities, carry-over of any advertising effect, and synergies related to the combination of the purchased business and the existing business and consumer loyalty.5

 If goodwill can be separated into components then by definition it can’t be goodwill!
-The above must then be sources, not components, of goodwill.
+The above must then be sources and not components of goodwill.

 Lotus Amity provide Financial Clarity

 Copyright © 2017 Lotus Amity Pty Ltd. All rights reserved.
 This article is the property of the author.
 This article is intended for general information purposes only and is not intended to provide, and should not be used in lieu of, professional advice.
 The publisher assumes no liability for readers’ use of the information herein and readers are encouraged to seek professional assistance about specific matters.